BartMoyaers/BvhToDeepMimic/README.md

 ## Creating a settings file

 Currently joints in .bvh files have to be manually assigned by name to the corresponding joints in the DeepMimic humanoid model.
-This is done by assigning the .bvh model's bone names to the corresponding joint properties in [./Rigs/humanoidRig.json](./Rigs/humanoidRig.json).
-On top of the joint assignments, this file should also include settings to change the scale by which the .bvh file should be transformed, and the joints used to identify the **root** rotation and translation of the model.
+This is done by assigning the .bvh model's bone names to the corresponding joint properties in [./Settings/settings.json](./Settings/settings.json).
+On top of the joint assignments, this file should also include settings to change the scale by which the .bvh file should be transformed, and the joints used to identify the **root** rotation of the model.

 ## Running the project